jen-cui/scholarsearch/README.md

 1. Query Reformulation: Add a query expansion module to automatically add synonyms and related terms to the query.

-2. Larger Training Set: Train on more datasets with more compute resources to improve reranker.
+2. Find and include the full article text when reranking.

-3. Comprehensive Database: Instead of calling PubMed's API, download its full data with a mechansim to update it daily.
+3. Instead of calling PubMed's API, download its full data with a mechansim to update it daily.

-4. Citation Network: Incorporate citation relationships to boost papers that are highly cited by other relevant papers
+4. Incorporate citation relationships to boost papers that are highly cited by other relevant papers

-5. Broader Coverage: Extend beyond PubMed to include other databases (bioRxiv, medRxiv).
+5. Extend beyond PubMed to include other databases (bioRxiv, medRxiv).

-6. Find and include the full article text when reranking.

 ## Conclusion